primedroid/primedroid.github.io/_posts/2016-04-14-handler-thread.markdown

 4. **Service** - Probably the second most famous background processing artifact.
 Main differentiator is that it could allow you to run a background operation even if the app is killed.

-With that behind us or above us. let us move on to learning HandlerThread.
+With that behind us or above us, let us move on to learning HandlerThread.

 **Looper, Handler and Message Queue**

-To explain HandlerThread, I will give a rudimentary idea about a few different concepts:
+To explain [HandlerThread](http://developer.android.com/reference/android/os/HandlerThread.html), I will give a rudimentary idea about a few different concepts:

 *  **Handler** - The handler object actually puts the message, runnable in the message queue.

 *  **Message Queue** - A simple queue that holds message, runnables.
-These message,runnables are sent by the handler.
+These message, runnables are sent by the handler.

 *  **Looper** - The looper loops through the message queue and processes the messages, runnables on the respective handler thread.
 How does it know which thread to process on - each message, runnable on generation is associated with a handler and it is this handler that puts the runnable in the message queue.

 So the following block diagram explains how all these three elements work together.
-Going from left to right, the handler puts the messages, runnables in the message queue
+Going from left to right, the handler puts the messages, runnables in the message queue and the looper pulls the oldest ones for execution on the respective HandlerThread.

 ![Making of a HandlerThread](/images/handler.png)